1111111saasa/DIMOC/README.md

 3.Extension on GLM Model: This folder contains the results for the GLM model presented in the Supplementary Material.

+4.Additional Exprements：This folder contains scripts for some additional experimental results.

 Guides for the codes in folder \code\DIMOC
 =========================================